skip to main |

 I know lots of mothers of twins, being as I am a twinmama myself.
 Anyhow, for Halloween my twinmama friend Susan wanted to dress up her boy/girl twins as Thing 1 and Thing 2 from Dr. Seuss' The Cat in the Hat.
 The hardest part was finding a Seuss-esque font, the rest was easy-peasy.
 Happy Halloween!

 My mom calls herself the Gemini Grandma*, so I stencilled a gemini symbol on the sleeve of a black long-sleeved shirt and used a cool font and stencilled gemini grandma on the front of the shirt, using silver paint.
+BTW, doesn't the font look very much like that used by the illustrator for the Harry Potter books?
+I think so.

 * she's a Gemini (twins) and she has twin grandsons.